bcdavasconcelos/Corpora/README.md

-# Corpora - Workflows for fast access to the _Thesaurus Linguae Graecae_ and the _LOEB Classical Library_
+# Corpora - Workflows for fast access to _Thesaurus Linguae Graecae_ and _LOEB Classical Library_

 - **Corpora** has two different workflows on different software in order to access TLG and LOEB.
 - Both this software, namely, [Alfred](https://www.alfredapp.com) and [Keyboard Maestro](https://www.keyboardmaestro.com), are highly recommended.
 You can use either one of them.